UNITED STATES

 ● | The

 Unless previously terminated or extended by the parties, the ABF License Agreement will terminate upon expiration of the last U.S. patent in October 2033.
-No commercial sales or royalties had been recognized under this agreement as of September 30, 2023.
+No commercial sales or royalties have been recognized under this agreement as of September 30, 2024.

 Debrider License Agreement